status-im/nim-rocksdb/README.md

 nim c -d:rocksdb_static_linking --threads:on your_program.nim
 ```

 See the config.nims file which contains the static linking configuration which is switched on with the `rocksdb_static_linking` flag.
+Note that static linking is currently not supported on windows.

 ### Contribution